Interruption of Study

 • Any time limits for completing your course: You can find these limits in the Regulations specific to your Programme of Study, within the University’s Academic Regulations.
 If in doubt, speak to your School.

 • Financial implications: As a general rule, your student funding (loans, grants, disabled student allowance etc.) stop from the date you interrupt until the date your return.
 Student Finance will re-calculate your funding entitlement for the year, and write to you about any overpayment.
 You will usually be asked to repay any overpayments, but you can negotiate with your funding body if you are not in a position to do so.
-If you are interrupting for reasons of ill-health, your funding body will allow you to keep 60 days’ worth of Maintenance Loan and Grant to help cover the initial period.
+If you are interrupting for reasons of ill-health, your funding body may allow you to keep 60 days’ worth of Maintenance Loan and Grant to help cover the initial period.
 After this you will not usually receive student funding while on IOS.
-For further advice on the full implications of an IoS you can contact the University’s Student Funding and Advice Team.
+For further advice on the full implications of an IoS you can contact the University’s Advice and Money Team.

 • Council Tax: You will retain access to all Council Tax certificates which have been issued to you before you commence an interruption.
 Some students on an Interruption will be entitled to a new certificate, but this is dependent on the Council Tax regulations in force at the relevant time.

 • Your accommodation: If you are in University halls of residence, you will need to speak with your Residences Manager.
 You are not usually allowed to stay in University halls of residence during your IoS, but this does depend on the length of your absence.
 You will only pay rent until the day you return your keys or when the IoS appears on SIMS – whichever is later.
 You can ask for any overpayment to be repaid to you.
-If you are living in private rented accommodation you will likely be bound by the tenancy agreement.
+If you are living in private rented accommodation, you will likely be bound by the tenancy agreement.
 Please speak to Student Advice if you need further advice on this point.

 As above, we would strongly advise you to speak to your School about your return to study prior to making a decision to interrupt your studies.